dreamcatcher-tech/network/Inbox/2023-04-05 1335 Dreamcatcher Bus.md

 4. an appstore for products that plug into the bus
 5. a services marketplace for bus related things

 Ultimately, if a group of companies can implement this bus, then cross company applications can be deployed that will enable generalized goods and services trade in a purely digital manner.
+Revenue thru is revenue earned, providing a source of funding to build out more of the bus ecosystem.

 ## Cloud connector
 Disaster recovery should be held to a single standard across the company - leaving it up to each individual SaaS vendor will eventually lead to irreparable loss.
+Each time new data processing is required, a new connector is made, but if there was already a standard model, this new data can be done in a low code fashion.

+Org can be more offline tolerant and remote offices or workers can tolerate lower grade connections such as cellphone hotspots or hotel wifi.
+Org can be taken on a plane ride and still operate and queue up writes.
 ## Bus MVP

 Root bus - a global bus that contains the top level appstore.
+App store with some applications including sample impact reports, topology tool.
+Mock integrated systems, or a genuine xero integration, like Xero to email or something.
+Request board / api marketplace mock up
+Services marketplace

 ## Notes

+Wrap systems in our standardization, and then allow translations to standard models that are interchangeable.
+If we wrapped Raytio, then we could test our use as a bus connector.

+CRM as a bus native application.

 Bridge between multiple cloud based system.
 View communication between those systems, take backups.
 Host the bus, support it, migrate it, take it offline.

+Tool to map out what the api of a system looks like, and do it so that it can be automatically tested against that system.
+Sniff much of it from actual api calls.

+If IT services became more a marketplace than a closed competition, we can make progress.
+From that progress, we can extract revenue.

+Carbon cost reporting can be instantly extracted from their spend.
+Basic reports on environmental impact can be generated from the bus.

 After chatting with Rod, the follow next steps arise:
 Two major areas of pain are:
 1. ETL processes required for consolidated reporting
 2. System integration between software systems.

+These two problems can be solved at once using a enterprise service bus.
+Further, sometimes the systems to be integrated are cloud services, so this bus must be cloud native.

 Make a base connector to PowerBI so the bus can be dropped in immediately.